DanielGall500/Grew-TSE/docs/source/installation.rst

 Opam & Grewpy
 -------------
-You must first install the official Python package for Grew, *Grewpy*, on your system using `Opam <https://opam.ocaml.org/>`_.
+You must first install `Opam <https://opam.ocaml.org/>`_.
+This will allow the `grewpy` package (automatically installed with Grew-TSE) to work properly.
 If using Windows, please note that we have only tested this when using WSL.
 You can install Opam on Linux using the following command: